Deutsch Français Italiano Español

 Thirty Years’ War Cavalry, 1618–1648

-Bavarian Kürassiers and Arquebusiers galloping past an Imperial redoubt.
-In the early 17th century there were three regular mounted troop types, lancers, cuirassiers, and arquebusiers.
+Bavarian Kürassiers and Harquebusiers galloping past an Imperial redoubt.
+In the early 17th century there were three regular mounted troop types, lancers, cuirassiers, and harquebusiers.
 The lance quickly disappeared during the Thirty Years War and former lancer regiments converted to cuirassiers.
 The cuirassiers wore heavy armour, protecting them from pistol shots and sword cuts.
 A mounted attack would begin with a protracted pistol duel at close range, in order to disorganize the target unit, followed by a charge if the situation looked favourable.
-Arquebusiers were more lightly armoured, but they carried a long firearm which enabled them to engage enemy formations and support a cuirassier attack at longer ranges.
+Harquebusiers were more lightly armoured, but they carried a long firearm which enabled them to engage enemy formations and support a cuirassier attack at longer ranges.

-Available Miniatures
+Miniatures

 Historical Employment